 This recognition is promoted via an award made to a group of young people who have made a significant contribution to conservation and/or environmental management and applies equally to either an urban or rural environment.

-The award scheme is open to formal as well as ad hoc youth groups from the four counties of Bristol, Dorset, Somerset, and Wiltshire.
+The award scheme is open to formal as well as ad hoc youth groups from the six counties of Bristol, Dorset, Somerset, Wiltshire, South Gloucestershire and Devon.

 One nomination each year is selected from each of the counties covered by the Society.
 Bearing in mind the main objective of fostering and encouraging interest in environmental matters, the selections are made on the basis of rewarding originality and effort, irrespective of age, provided this is within an overall quality project.